 X509_STORE_CTX_set_trust() sets the trust value for the target certificate being verified in the ctx.
 Built-in available values for the trust argument are X509_TRUST_COMPAT, X509_TRUST_SSL_CLIENT, X509_TRUST_SSL_SERVER, X509_TRUST_EMAIL, X509_TRUST_OBJECT_SIGN, X509_TRUST_OCSP_SIGN, X509_TRUST_OCSP_REQUEST and X509_TRUST_TSA.
 It is also possible to create a custom trust value.
 Since X509_STORE_CTX_set_purpose() also sets the trust value it is normally sufficient to only call that function.
 If both are called then X509_STORE_CTX_set_trust() should be called after X509_STORE_CTX_set_purpose() since the trust setting of the last call will be used.

 It should not normally be necessary for end user applications to call X509_STORE_CTX_purpose_inherit() directly.
 Typically applications should call X509_STORE_CTX_set_purpose() or X509_STORE_CTX_set_trust() instead.
 Using this function it is possible to set the purpose and trust values for the ctx at the same time.
+Both ctx and its internal verification parameter pointer must not be NULL.
 The def_purpose and purpose arguments can have the same purpose values as described for X509_STORE_CTX_set_purpose() above.
 The trust argument can have the same trust values as described in X509_STORE_CTX_set_trust() above.
 Any of the def_purpose, purpose or trust values may also have the value 0 to indicate that the supplied parameter should be ignored.
-After calling this function the purpose to be used for verification is set from the purpose argument, and the trust is set from the trust argument.
+After calling this function the purpose to be used for verification is set from the purpose argument unless the purpose was already set in ctx before, and the trust is set from the trust argument unless the trust was already set in ctx before.
 If trust is 0 then the trust value will be set from the default trust value for purpose.
 If the default trust value for the purpose is X509_TRUST_DEFAULT and trust is 0 then the default trust value associated with the def_purpose value is used for the trust setting instead.

 The certificates and CRLs in a store are used internally and should not be freed up until after the associated X509_STORE_CTX is freed.